 A distinctive feature of the study of finance at York is that it is both interdisciplinary in nature and focuses on delivering public good.

 Our work covers a wide range of finance related disciplines, including actuarial science, accounting, econometrics and operations research.
-With over thirty academics working in this field, our research expertise is split across three academic departments: the University of York Management School, the Department of Economics and Related Studies, and the Department of Mathematics.
+With over thirty academics working in this field, our research expertise is split across three areas: the School for Business and Society, the Department of Economics and Related Studies, and the Department of Mathematics.
 This means we can work on important societal and business problems by drawing on a wide range of scholarly traditions.

 Working with industry